JayB-maker/React-test/README.md

 - Implement logout button

 - Please READ SDK file and reuse code when you can.
 DO NOT REINVENT THE WHEEL.
+- Use React Drag and drop library https://react-dnd.github.io/react-dnd/about to be able to rearrange the rows and columns in the table in dashboard.
+On Refresh, the columns go back to default

 ## Login